What are the Types of Legislation?

 Autonomous Legislation

 Private institutions may be granted the authority to establish their own regulations for operation.
-These institutions encompass a wide range of organizations, such as universities, the Railway Company, the Bar Council of Pakistan, the University Grants Commission, and more.
+These institutions include various organizations, such as universities, the Railway Company, the Bar Council of Pakistan, the University Grants Commission, among others.
 They have the authority to establish and implement bylaws that hold legal weight and are enforced by the courts.

 Types of Subordinate Legislation